zxk688/CADFormer/README.md

 # CADFormer

+This is a repository for releasing a PyTorch implementation of our work that has been accepted by IEEE JSTARS with a large-scale dataset named RRSIS-HR.

 ## Setting Up

 The code has been verified to work with PyTorch v1.8.1 and Python 3.7, other versions may also be compatible.